JSB2010/sl-emails/sports-emails/README.md

 # Kent Denver Games Email Generator

-This script automatically scrapes the Kent Denver athletics website and generates **two separate** weekly games emails - one for Middle School and one for Upper School - with the same styling and layout as your existing `games-week.html` template.
+This script automatically scrapes the Kent Denver athletics website and generates **two separate** weekly games emails - one for Middle School and one for Upper School - with advanced game prioritization, dynamic content variations, and professional styling.

 ## Quick Start